Modeling a Roth Conversion Ladder in Early Retirement

 It is also important to note- as a rule of thumb as you spend down first from your brokerage account.
 This means you have less interest and short-term capital gains over time, which allows you to fill your lower brackets with more Roth conversions.
 This is why, in general, it is useful to spend down your brokerage account early in retirement.
 Tax drag sucks.

-Summary: Modeling and building a Roth Ladder in Early Retirement
+Summary: Modeling and Building a Roth Conversion Ladder in Early Retirement

 So, what did we learn?